-Constitutional law, privacy and technology, terrorism, evidence-based courts, public opinion and survey/experimental methods
+Constitutional law, privacy and technology, terrorism, evidence-based courts, survey and experimental methods

 Merola, L.M.
 (2016).
 Talking about NSA Wiretapping and Guantanamo: A systematic examination of the language used by different networks to report post-9/11 policy dilemmas concerning rights.
 International Journal of Signs and Semiotic Symbols (5)1, 20-34.